Are you missing a tooth or two? Are your lost teeth affecting the way you speak or eat?

 - Removable Dental Bridge – Generally, a removable dental bridge is only suitable as a short-term solution.
 A removable bridge can help maintain the position of neighboring teeth while you wait to have a fixed dental bridge or dental implant.
 While the cost of a removable dental bridge is appealing, they do not offer the long-term benefits of a more permanent solution.

-- Fixed Dental Bridge – In this type of restoration, a prosthetic tooth is connected to two dental crowns that cover the teeth on either side of the missing tooth.
-This restoration affects the two teeth that are next to the gap.
-The teeth will be prepared by filing them down to fit dental crowns over them, no matter if they are healthy or not.
+- Fixed Dental Bridge – Your dentist will connect a prosthetic tooth to two dental crowns that cover the teeth on either side of the missing tooth.
+It affects the two teeth that are next to the gap.
+Your dentist will need to prepare these teeth by filing them down to fit dental crowns over them.

-- Dental Implant-supported Bridge – Another option is to have a fixed dental bridge secured by dental implants instead of dental crowns.
+- Dental Implant Supported Bridge – Another option is to have a fixed dental bridge secured by dental implants instead of dental crowns.
 Dental implants are self-supporting.
-They eliminate the need to degrade neighboring teeth, as is the case with a traditional bridge supported by dental crowns.
+They eliminate the need to degrade neighboring teeth like traditional fixed dental bridges.

 Dental Bridge vs. Implant